yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Many encryption algorithms leak information about the length of the plaintext, with a varying amount of leakage depending on the algorithm and mode of operation.
-This problem is exacerbated when the plaintext is initially compressed, because the length of the compressed plaintext and thus, the ciphertext, depends not only on the length of the original plaintext but also on its content.
+This problem is exacerbated when the plaintext is initially compressed, because the length of the compressed plaintext and, thus, the ciphertext depend not only on the length of the original plaintext but also on its content.
 See {{Kelsey}} for general background on compression and encryption, and {{Alawatugoda}} for a specific example of attacks on HTTP cookies.